itsRaice/projects/README.md

   in folder heap is an implementation of a max, min, and double heap, with a makefile and template input file

   in folder linkedlist is a basic linked list implementation

+# Java
+  in folder JavaFX is a basic clone of our school's course registration site

+  in folder recursion is a program showing use of recursion

+  in folder

+# BASH
+  makeHeader.sh and cBodyMaker.sh are two BASH scrips that create invidual parts of a C file

+  cCodeMaker.sh utilizes both to create a compilable C file

+# Scheme
+  BasicScheme.rkt is a Scheme program that implements some basic LisP/functional programming